 Kim & Chris Chisholm will guide you through this experience alongside veteran faculty and staff as you gain wilderness skills in a fast-paced, outdoor setting.
 In one summer, you’ll become a professional outdoor educator with skills of backcountry leadership, risk management, and adventure program development – on top of all the in-depth earth skills we teach.
 Our goal is to ensure that by the end of the summer, you will have the most professional, practical, intellectual as well as hands-on outdoor educational training available, with a specialized skill-set necessary to work anywhere in the field of outdoor education.

 2019 Dates for this full-time summer residential training program include June 15 – August 31 plus complimentary work-trade extension through September if desired.
-You can also arrive as early as June 7th to begin studying, while helping with farm conservation work or remodeling in exchange for room and board before trainings begin the following week.
-Tuition is the same no matter your start date June 7-15.
 Start at our home base in Puyallup, Washington, and spend much of the summer at Lake Sammamish with periodic travel into the Cascade Mountains, Sagebrush Canyonlands, and to the Salish Sea.
-We have 6 positions available, so apply asap for the best acceptance opportunity.
+Application Deadline: May 5th

 Your first week of the Earth Skills Teaching Apprenticeship takes place at Blue Skye Farm.
 This video by 2017 Summer Apprentice Logan Nelson offers a good feel for the shared camp house and mini-farm: